I am looking for an introductory book to contact geometry, as clear and detailed as possible. Thank in advance.

 Related Questions in CONTACT-TOPOLOGY

-- Geometric meaning of the contact condition?
+- Geometric meaning of Liouville vector field.

 Trending Questions